-Check When the motor is running At stand- still The electrical parameters are maintained. Х The permissible bearing temperatures are not exceeded. Х The smooth running characteristics and machine running noise have not deteriorated.
-X The foundation has no cracks or indentations. () Х Х
+Check When the motor is running At stand- still The stated electrical characteristics are being observed.
+X The permissible bearing temperatures are not exceeded (Page 82). Х The smooth running characteristics and machine running noise have not deteriorated. Х The motor foundation has no cracks and indentations. () Х Х

-^() You can perform these checks while the motor is at standstill or, if required, while running.
+(\) You can perform these checks while the motor is running or at a standstill.
+Additional tests may also be required according to the system-specific conditions.